kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 ### Do Not Accept the Proposal

 This presents the least risk to Kanidm.
 However, it would mean that sernet may follow other avenues, and if they are successful, leaves Kanidm without Windows client support.
+For example, this could result in a Kanidm fork or a new IDM based on other projects.

 ### Create an External Project that has Swappable Backends